niniack/continualTrain/README.md

 Batteries included: an interface to common strategies and common models, along with a logging module to WandB.
 If you want to supplement functionality, this should be supported.

+#### Good to know

+The parent directory of each file provided as an argument to the `train.py` module is mounted.
+There are three mount: model path, config path, and save path.
+At the moment, no optional mounts are supported.

+All model classes must have a "save_weight" method which takes in a relative path for save location.

 #### Base JSON
 Ensure that any config JSON has at least the following fields: